Aagathan: Plot

 Shreya finds Gautham gone in the morning, but after repaying her the expenses and a note left behind.
-She is picked up by her cousin and cousin's husband Dr. Sudhir Krishna (Biju Menon).
+She is picked up by her cousin Rakhi and her husband Dr. Sudhir Krishna.
 Coincidentally, Gautham has also rented the house owned by Sudhir's brother and befriends his family, though he tactfully dodges Shreya every time she sees him.
 Shreya develops a fondness towards Gautham, despite not knowing anything about him including his name.
 Meanwhile, her Grandma arrives to Bangalore and Sudhir comes up with the proposal of Gautham for Shreya.
 Grandma likes Gautham upon seeing him.
 But Shreya, already in love with ‘stranger’, does not agree to it.
 Later ‘stranger’ reveals himself to Shreya as Gautham.
 Varma invites Gautham to his farmhouse to meet him.
 Gautham wins everybody's heart with his polite and gentle manner.
-Later he beats the General in a chess game and gains his admiration.
-At that moment Gautham reveals himself as a survivor of the terrorist attack foiled by Varma's army which upsets the general.
+Later, he beats the General in a chess game and gains his admiration.
+At that moment, Gautham reveals himself as a survivor of the terrorist attack foiled by Varma's army which upsets him.

-Gautham speaks to the General in private and reveals the truth that his sister was cruelly raped by the then commanding officer Varma after killing all the terrorists, knocking her unconscious for the rest of her life.
-Varma had asked Major George, who was a silent witness to his cruelty, to report it as a terrorist act thereby hid the truth.
+Gautham speaks to the General in private and reveals the truth that his sister was cruelly raped by Varma, who was the commanding officer after killing all the terrorists, knocking her unconscious for the rest of her life.
+Varma had asked Major George, who was a silent witness to his cruelty, to report it as a terrorist act thereby hiding the truth.
 Gautham swears to the General that he will make him reveal the truth to everyone.

 Gautham gets close to everyone in the family which annoys Varma who tries everything to get rid of him.
 Gautham proves to Varma that Shreya is madly in love with him.
 Varma takes Gautham out for a ride and threatens to kill him by pointing a gun, but Gautham has already texted Shreya to follow them, thereby foiling Varma's attempt.
-Later, Varma almost succeeds in killing Gautham by locking him in a wine ageing barrel, but Gautham escapes with the help of Lawrence (Innocent), Varma's servant.
+Later, Varma almost succeeds in killing Gautham by locking him in a wine ageing barrel, but Gautham escapes with the help of Lawrence, Varma's servant.
 He challenges Varma that he will make him reveal the secret in two days, i.e. at the engagement ceremony.